carsnwd/moviewatchlist-api/README.md

 # Movie Watchlist API

+This is for SWENG 861, week 3 assignment for Consuming 3rd Party API and Designing RESTful API with CRUD Operations

 # Info
 * A backend CRUD API that ingests the TMDB API for movies, searches them based on keywords, and adds to a watchlist for a user.
 Users can remove from their watchlist and update their watchlist items watch priority.
 * Uses Firebase authentication